 Voxpix is available in English and Swedish.
 To change language you need to change it in the device’s settings.

 Why isn’t the mike working on the iPad?

-If you have iOS 8 or iOS 7 the mike has to be activated for Voxpix.
+The mike has to be activated for Voxpix.
 Go to the iPad Settings/Privacy/Microphone and make sure it is activated for Voxpix.
-If you happen to say not to the mike the first time you open the app the mike will not be activated.

 Do you need more help?